FalconFX9/Generation-Game-Jam-Platformer/README.md

 Otherwise, if you don't want to install python, you can either (Windows only):

-A. Download the "Compiled Platformer --onedir.zip" folder, and run the 'main.exe' file, located in right in the first folder..
+A. Download the "Compiled Platformer --onedir.zip" folder, and run the 'main.exe' file.

 B. For an even simpler setup, download "Compiled Platformer --onefile.zip", which contains main.exe and chimpmunk.dll.
 Just run main.exe, and the game will run.
     The caveat to this approach is that saving DOES NOT work.
 So your progress will be reset each time.